fbpx

 Identifying a card's rarity is simple once you know where to look.
 For any card printed since 1998, you have two clear indicators:

-2. The Letter Code: On modern cards, look at the information at the very bottom-left of the card.
-You'll see a collector number, followed by a slash and the total cards in the set, and then a single letter: C, U, R, or M. This letter explicitly states the card's rarity.
+2. The Letter Code: On modern cards, look at the information at the very bottom-left.
+You'll see a collector number followed by a single letter: C, U, R, or M.

-For cards printed before the Exodus set in 1998, all set symbols were black.
-To determine their rarity, you must look them up on an online database like Scryfall or the official Gatherer.
+For cards printed before the Exodus set (1998), all set symbols were black.
+To determine their rarity, you must look them up on an online database like Scryfall or Gatherer.

 The 4 Main MTG Rarity Levels